aizzi/aizzi.github.io/_tutorials/ghp-setup.md

 ---
 title: "How to publish your website on GitHub Pages"
-description: "Describe the steps I performed in order to create this website"
+description: "In this tutorial I describe all the steps I performed in order to publish this very same site on GitHub Pages.
+It was a trial and error process, as usual, and I learned a lot about templating from it.
+I hope it will help you to set up your own website."
 last_update: "June 15th, 2018"
 ---
 # How to publish your website on GitHub Pages